scaleoutsystems/examples/mnist-keras/README.md

 > Note that this example shows how to configure FEDn for training, and how to configure and start clients.
 We assume that a FEDn network is aleady up and running with a blank, unconfigured Reducer.
 If this is not the case, start here: https://github.com/scaleoutsystems/fedn/blob/master/README.md

+### Local training and test data
+This example ships with the mnist dataset from https://s3.amazonaws.com/img-datasets/mnist.npz in 'data/mnist.npz'.

 ## Configuring the Reducer
 Navigate to 'https://localhost:8090' (or the url of your Reducer) and follow instructions to upload the compute package in 'package/package.tar.gz' and the initial model in 'initial_model/initial_model.npz'.

 ## Attaching a client to the federation

-### Download client.yaml from the Reducer
-Download client.yaml from the Reducer 'Network' page, and replace the content in your local 'client.yaml'.
+First, download 'client.yaml' from the Reducer 'Network' page, and replace the content in your local 'client.yaml'.

-### Local training and test data
-This example ships with the mnist dataset from https://s3.amazonaws.com/img-datasets/mnist.npz in 'data/mnist.npz'.

 ### Start the client